ramomar/H8/README.md

 H8 is my personal assistant.

-Currently H8 is implemented as a set of cloud functions written for the OpenWhisk platform.
+Currently, H8 is implemented as a set of cloud functions written for the OpenWhisk platform.

 ### List of functions